-Google Photos turned a year older, the application for storing all your photos stepped into the second year.
-Now 200 million users worldwide use Google Photos for storing their selfies, photos, and videos in an organized way since its inception last year.
+Google Photos turned a year older, and the application for storing all your photos stepped into the second year.
+Since its inception last year, 200 million users worldwide have used Google Photos to store their selfies, photos, and videos in an organized way.

-Google Photos app has become a stand-alone platform for its users as the company shut down Picasa on May 2016.
-Now more than 1.6 billion animations, collages, and movies, among other things are users through Google Photos.
-In the last one year users collectively freed up to 13.7 petabytes of storage on their devices that would take approximately 424 years to swipe through this many photos.
+Google Photos app has become a stand-alone platform for its users as the company shut down Picasa in May 2016.
+Now more than 1.6 billion animations, collages, and movies, among other things, are users through Google Photos.
+In the last year, users collectively freed up to 13.7 petabytes of storage on their devices would take approximately 424 years to swipe through this many photos.

 To celebrate the first birthday of Google Photos, Google has released some updates on its official blog for a more efficient way of organizing users’ data.

 Here are those tips for you

 - If you want to see the keyboard shortcuts for Google Photos on the web at photos.google.com, just tap Shift-?

 - In settings, users can select to convert all the uploaded data from Original Quality to the free High-Quality size to recover lots of space.